pslib-cz/2022-p2a-mme-pppp-StepanKakes/README.md

 - USB-C Connector: US $0.48
 - PLA Filament: 73 grams

+Final price for one stand: 2.1 USD

 Please note that the prices mentioned above are for reference only and may vary.

-## Price Calculation
-Final price for one stand: 2.1 USD